-There are three factors that determine pricing for wide-format printer jobs: paper selection, ink coverage, and file dimensions.
+There are three factors that determine pricing for wide-format printer jobs: media selection, ink coverage, and file dimensions.
 Please see the Pricing section on the Wide-Format Printing page for more details.

 I want to use the PSU logo.
 Are there guidelines that I must follow for my poster?

 Yes.
 Be sure to review the guidelines regarding the use of PSU logos and graphics.
 The IDSC will not be able to print documents that do not follow these specific guidelines.

 What are my file format and dimension options?